5 Ways to Balance Hormones Naturally

 If we don’t survive a certain stressor, we won’t even be alive – so how could we reproduce?
 On a deeper level, when we’re stressed, we’re unable to function at an optimal level both physically and emotionally, so our hormones essentially ‘save’ us by making it difficult for conception to occur during that time.

+Your stress hormones (adrenaline and cortisol) and your sex hormones (estrogen and progesterone) have an interesting relationship with one another.
 Both cortisol, estrogen, and progesterone are made out of the same base hormone, pregnenolone, sometimes referred to as the ‘Mother of All Hormones’.

 Your body’s stress hormones are secreted by the adrenal glands, two walnut-shaped glands that rest on top of the kidneys on the backside of the body.